Frequently Asked Questions

 You cannot automatically register online for Business School classes as an engineer.
 To register you need to get an override from the professor teaching the class.
 We advise that you contact the professor either beforehand or attend the first class and request an “override” form.
 For the most part, Business School professors are more than happy to sign overrides for Tauber engineering students.

 All Tauber students interview with 5-6 companies for a team project internship position.
-Each team is then staffed by running both student and company rankings (preferences) through a linear optimization algorithm and results in a team staffed with at least one Business student and one Engineering student (some teams are make up of two and some of three students).
+Each team is then staffed by running both student and company rankings (preferences) through a linear optimization model.
+This results in a team staffed with at least one Business student and one Engineering student (teams are made up of two or three students).

 What types of engineers (disciplines) are suited for the Tauber Institute?